Skip to content

 (Name, Value, Type, TTL)

-• A records: If Type=A, then Name is a hostname and Value is the IP address for that name.
+A Address Record Maps a hostname to its IPv4 address.
+If Type=A, then Name is a hostname and Value is the IP address for that name.
 We recognize the IP addresses that point to a specific (sub)domain through the A record.
 Example:

 (relay1.bar.example.com, 145.222.36.125, A)